fabiana2611/fabiana2611.github.io/_posts/may19/2019-05-28-structure.md

 <br/>
 <h2>Which structure to use: Set, Map or List</h2>

-<p tyle="text-align: justify;">Sometimes is hard to decide which structure is the best to each case.
+<p style="text-align: justify;">Sometimes is hard to decide which structure is the best to each case.
 One image can explain better.
 In the stackOverflow discussion, someone create an image that can help it.</p>

 <br/>
 <center>